 As I mentioned before, I was at some point, Financial Planning Manager for McDonald’s.
 However, I didn’t start in that position.

 My journey with that amazing company started in 2001, as an administrative assistant in one location.

 During a training course called Basic Management Skills, there was a segment called “peeling the onion”, that had a great impact on me, and that I still apply today.

 Imagine you have an onion on your hands; after you remove the exterior yellow-brown layer, you face a round whitish ball of tear gas.
 If you start pulling away each layer with your hands, you will find a smaller onion each time, until you get to the core, which is very hard to tear by hand.

 This process of “peeling the onion” is basically the same principle you can apply to almost anything that happens in life (especially mistakes).

-So, going back to the beginning of the story, we have Alejandro investing $50,000 to his friend’s business.
+So, going back to the beginning of the story, we have Alejandro investing $50,000 in his friend’s business.
 The result was a complete loss of money, friendship, time, etc.